aloisiohks/A123_26650_SigmaPointKalmanFilter_SPKF/README.md

-# SOC and Temperature Estimation Using Sigma Point Kalman Filter and a Coupled Electro-Thermal Model
+# SOC and Temperature Estimation Using Sigma Point Kalman Filter and a Coupled Electro-Thermal Model (A12326650)

-If you use this code in your work please reference the following DOI:
+If you use this software in your work please cite the thesis below or reference using the following DOI
 <a href="https://zenodo.org/badge/latestdoi/397448887"><img src="https://zenodo.org/badge/397448887.svg" alt="DOI"></a>

 This repository contains the sigma-point Kalman filter (SPKF) algorithm for state of charge and temperature estimation for the A123 26650 m1b cell developed and used in the following publications